Bachelor of Law and Bachelor of Commerce, University of Notre Dame (2010)

 Claire joined the firm as a graduate in March 2011 and was promoted to Partner in July 2019.
-Claire specializes in the area of Trusts and Estates and is an acknowledged expert in her field, having been recognised in the 2018, 2019 and 2020 Doyle’s Guide.
+Claire specializes in the area of Wills, Trusts and Estates and is an acknowledged expert in her field, having been recognised in the 2018, 2019 and 2020 Doyle’s Guide.
 She serves on the committee of the Society of Trust and Estates Practitioners of Western Australia as Secretary.
 In addition to working in the area of Trusts and Estates, Claire acts for clients in relation to property, finance and commercial matters.
 Claire’s core areas of expertise include: